tmghd272/cs30-project/proposal.md

 ## Nice To Have List
 - online or local multiplayer based game
 - graphical details
+- controllable for keyboard/mouse or gamepad using p5.joystick
 - self arts (texture, music, background)